-Operations enrolled in certification options B, C, and D are required to complete the allergen section (including Form S).
+Operations enrolled in certification options B, C, D, E and F are required to complete the allergen section (including Form S).
 The simplest way for operations to complete the requirements is to use Form S. They will begin by looking at all of the potential allergens listed in the left hand column in the Form and assess whether or not they are present in their operation.
 If the allergen is present, the person responsible should answer YES in the appropriate spot in Columns I – V (where applicable).
 If the allergen is not present, they should answer NO. It may be possible for an operation to end up with a NO answer for every box.

 If an operation does answer YES in one of the boxes, they must keep product free from cross-contamination (if possible).
 This would mean keeping the product and potential allergen separate (not on top of, underneath, or touching).
 Any control measures being used should be recorded in the last row of Form S. The program does not require additional corrective measures at this time (e.g., stopping a certain practice etc. if it presents an allergen risk).